Class of 2026 Catalog Administration Quick Links

 Schedule Changes

-• Add requests (other than Sentara, which can accommodate a faster turn-around time) must be submitted at least 45 days in advance of the course start date.
-This allows time for the multi-step review and approval process as well as the student onboarding processes at our affiliated sites (which require their process to be COMPLETED 30 days in advance of your placement).
+- Add requests (other than Sentara, which can accommodate a faster turnaround time) must be submitted at least 45 days before the course start date.
+This allows time for the multi-step review and approval process and the student onboarding processes at our affiliated sites (which require their process to be COMPLETED 30 days before your placement).
 Exceptions are made for short-notice VSLO acceptances with minimal compliance requirements.

 Grading